raspberrypilearning/find-the-bug/en/step_6.md

 To go back to the 'start' screen, click on the bug on the 'end' screen.

 --- task ---
-Add code to make the bug stop saying the timer when you go to the 'start' screen:
+Add code to make the bug stop saying the `timer`{:class="block3sensing"} when you go to the 'start' screen:

 ![The bug sprite.](images/bug-sprite.png)